draftverify/draftverify.com/index.md

     <div class="hero-card reveal">
       <h1>DraftVerify — The Global Standard for Non-Alcoholic Draft</h1>
       <p>
-        DraftVerify combines a simple, physical identification system with a digital verification layer for non-alcoholic draft.
+        DraftVerify unifies a simple, physical identification system with a digital verification layer for non-alcoholic draft.
-        The NA keg, the NA line, and the NA faucet are clearly marked on the front end — while checks, changes, and line status can be tracked and reviewed on the back end.
+        On the front end, the NA keg, the NA line, and the NA faucet are clearly marked.
+On the back end, checks, changes, and line status can be tracked, reviewed, and standardized across venues.
       </p>
       <a class="btn gold" href="{{ '/standards/' | relative_url }}">Read the DraftVerify Standard</a>
     </div>